On This Day in History: February 9

 Worldwide Events On This Day

-- 2018 Winter Olympics: opening ceremony is performed in Pyeongchang County in South Korea.
+- Winter Olympics: Opening ceremony is performed in Pyeongchang County in South Korea.

-- Two passenger trains collided in the German town of Bad Aibling in the state of Bavaria.
+- Two passenger trains collide in the German town of Bad Aibling in the state of Bavaria.
 Twelve people died, and 85 others were injured.

 - The Provisional Irish Republican Army declares the end to its 18-month ceasefire and explodes a large bomb in London's Canary Wharf, killing two people.